aliabbaskhalfan/Cornell-hackathon-/SETUP.md

-# 🏀 AI Sports Commentator - Setup Guide
+# 🏀 Courtside - Setup Guide

 A real-time AI-powered sports commentary application with customizable personas, voice Q&A, and live game updates.